trkwll/ra-data-graphql-prisma/README.md

 ### Performance issues
 As react-admin was originally made for REST endpoints, it cannot always take full advantage of GraphQL's benefits.

-Although `react-admin` already has a load of bult-in optimizations ([Read more here](marmelab.com/blog/2016/10/18/using-redux-saga-to-deduplicate-and-group-actions.html) and [here](https://github.com/marmelab/react-admin/issues/2243)), it is not yet well suited when fetching n-to-many relations (multiple requests will be sent).
+Although `react-admin` already has a load of built-in optimizations ([Read more here](marmelab.com/blog/2016/10/18/using-redux-saga-to-deduplicate-and-group-actions.html) and [here](https://github.com/marmelab/react-admin/issues/2243)), it is not yet well suited when fetching n-to-many relations (multiple requests will be sent).

 To counter that limitation, as shown above, you can override queries to directly provide all the fields that you will need to display your view.